Last edited on 22/Jun/2021

 It is not a person’s membership in a specific denomination or church group that saves them, after all, but Jesus Christ and his works alone (Galatians 2:21), through their God-given faith in biblical doctrine, which makes them a part of Jesus’ church (John 6:47; 10:9; Acts 15:8–9)—the gathering of his people.
 What is the point of Christian denominations and church buildings, then?
 The different Christian denominations are the means by which Christians can be part of a local church community which shares a common creed, confession, or statement of faith of the Scriptures.
 In these Christian communities, they can meet together, have fellowship (Hebrews 10:24–25), worship God (Psalm 116:12–14), and receive his gifts for the benefit of their faith (Romans 10:14, 17).

 Some church confessions are more biblical than others.
-Redemption of Humanity believes that the Book of Concord—which is the complete collection of the Lutheran confessions—is doctrinally pure.
-It neither adds to nor takes away from the Bible’s teachings with human reason or philosophy, but only summarises them, and is, therefore, the best creed to follow.
+Redemption of Humanity believes that the Book of Concord—which is the complete collection of the Lutheran confessions—is the closest confession to the Bible’s teachings.
 This, however, does not mean that churches which have some doctrinal errors are not Christian.
 Although false doctrines are harmful to people and should be corrected, a church community is Christian so long as they share the common faith in the true God, who is the Blessed Trinity: Father, Son, and Holy Spirit, the biblical gospel, and their participation in Jesus’ sacraments.

 How Does the Church Worship Together?